 All participants should be post-tested after the appropriate hours of instruction as indicated by the test publishers.
 For the TABE, the recommended number of instructional hours needed for posttesting is 40 - 60 hours.
-For the CASAS, the recommended number of instructional hours needed for posttesting is 70 hours, or at the end of a program of instruction.
-To assist local adult education staff, the minimum number of required instructional hours prior to posttesting has been set in the LACES system as 40 for both assessments.
+To assist local adult education staff, the minimum number of required instructional hours prior to posttesting has been set in the LACES system as 40 for all assessments.
+See also page section on General Pre- and Post-Testing Requirements.

+The State post-test target for FY23 is 48% and will increase on an annual basis.
 Only under extreme circumstances should a participant be post-tested with less than the appropriate number of hours.
 The following are examples of circumstances that might be allowed for post-testing a participant with less than the minimum number of required instructional hours: